-Insurance and surety companies are exempt from the business corporation tax and annual franchise tax, but they are subject to provisions concerning any estimated taxes which may be due.
+Insurance and surety companies are exempt from the business corporation tax and annual franchise tax, but they are subject to provisions concerning any estimated taxes that may be due.
 Through the provisions of Article 33 of the FY 1990 Appropriations Act, surplus line brokers were included under the statutes relative to estimated taxes.
 Refer also to discussion above under "Business Corporation Tax" for requirements relating to advance payments.
+The 2002 General Assembly, in Article 16, subsection 1 of the FY 2003 Appropriations Act, passed legislation making the insured liable for the 3.0 percent gross premiums tax on surplus lines insurance if the insured purchases or renews surplus lines insurance coverage with an insurer not licensed in the State.